chipsalliance/fpga-tool-perf/README.md

 # fpga-tool-perf

-Analyze FPGA tool performance (MHz, resources, runtime, etc)
+Analyze FPGA tool performance (MHz, resources, runtime, etc).

 ## Setup

-fpga-tool-perf uses the conda package manager to download and get all the required tools.
+fpga-tool-perf uses the Miniconda (conda) package manager to install and get all the required tools.
-Currently, the following tools that are available in conda are:
+Currently, the following tools are available in conda:

 - vtr
 - nextpnr-xilinx